 Science panel adds thyroid, ulcerative colitis to list of C8 effects

-Posted on behalf of The Bell Law Firm, PLLC on Aug 02, 2012 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Aug 02, 2012 in Personal Injury

 A report concerning the dangers of ammonium perfluorooctanoate, also known as PFOA or C8, reveals a definite linkage to ulcerative colitis and thyroid disease in people exposed to it.
 The independent scientists who reached these conclusions rejected the assertions by DuPont, a major user of the chemical, that it was a harmless substance.
 To the contrary, as West Virginians know, the chemical is dangerous to humans and to the environment.

 The chemical is key to the manufacture of non-stick coatings that are resistant to heat and many chemicals.
 The non-stick coatings include Teflon, microwave popcorn bags and packaging for many fast-food products.
 While the products may be safe for consumers, runoff from the manufacturing plants can contaminate the surrounding communities' water supply.